-18. Resources and Responsibilities for implementing stakeholder engagement activities
+17. Resources and Responsibilities for implementing stakeholder engagement activities

-19. Resources
+18. Resources

-UNDP will work with collaboration with SMEPS and PWP.
-UNPD will improve the capacity of the implementing partners to implement the stakeholder engagement and social safeguard related issues effectively and ensure participation of the stakeholders through all project activities with budget allocation.
+UNDP are working with close collaboration with SMEPS and PWP to improve the capacity of the implementing partners to implement the stakeholder engagement and social safeguard related issues effectively and ensure participation of the stakeholders through all project activities with budget allocation.